johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 #### `spell_concentration`
 - `spell_concentration` is defined with a boolean value indicating whether the spell requires concentration or not.

-## SetReference Helper Function

-Certain abilities or effects may need to remember information or references across multiple uses.
-Whether it's a reference to the source of an effect, the last target statblock affected, a cumulative sum value, or any other variable, the `SetReference(name, value)` function allows storing and setting values to access them across subsequent uses or turns.
-Set references can then be used as normal global variables.
-(Note: Effect duration is tracked internally and does not require manual handling via this method).

-### `SetReference(name, value)`
-Sets a global reference which is remained across subsequent uses of an ability or effect script.
-**Parameters:**
-- `name`: A string name to call the reference variable
-- `value`: The value to store at the reference variable name

 # Effect Lua Script Format

 An effect is any status that alters how a character acts or behaves, by changing the properties of rolls or the characters statistics.
 It is defined by a .lua file that implements one or more of the following functions, returning a value that alters the corresponding function on the character statblock.
 Effects act as a form of Decorator pattern.